marcoschwartz/aREST/README.md

 ## Supported hardware

+### Arduino boards

-The library is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Yun and Teensy 3.x
+The library is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Yun and Teensy 3.x.

+### HTTP

-For the HTTP part, the library is compatible with most CC3000 breakout boards, and was tested with the Adafruit CC3000 breakout board and the CC3000 WiFi shield.
+For HTTP communications, the library is compatible with most CC3000 breakout boards, and was tested with the Adafruit CC3000 breakout board and the CC3000 WiFi shield.
 It was also tested with the Tiny Circuit WiFi shield (but in that case, you will have to change the pins configuration inside the example WiFi sketch.
 See the Tiny Circuit WiFi shield documentation for more details).
 The library is also compatible with the official Arduino Ethernet shield, and with the Arduino Yun via the embedded WiFi connection.

-For the WiFi part, the library is compatible with most CC3000 breakout boards, and was tested with the Adafruit CC3000 breakout board and the CC3000 WiFi shield.
-It was also tested with the Tiny Circuit WiFi shield (but in that case, you will have to change the pins configuration inside the example WiFi sketch.
-See the Tiny Circuit WiFi shield documentation for more details).
-The library was successfully tested with firmware versions 1.11 and 1.12 of the CC3000 chip.

-For the Ethernet part, the library is compatible with the official Arduino Ethernet shield.
+### Serial

-For the Serial part, it has been tested with the direct USB serial connection on an Arduino Uno board, with the Adafruit BlueFruit EZ-Link Bluetooth module, and with XBee Series 1 devices.
+For Serial communications, the library has been tested with the direct USB serial connection on an Arduino Uno board, with the Adafruit BlueFruit EZ-Link Bluetooth module, and with XBee Series 1 devices.

+### Bluetooth LE (BETA)

-For the Bluetooth Low Energy part, the library has been tested with the Adafruit BLE nRF8001 breakout board.
+For Bluetooth Low Energy communications, the library has been tested with the Adafruit BLE nRF8001 breakout board.

 ## Supported browsers

-The project has been tested with Chrome 33, Safari 7 and Firefox 27.
+The project has been tested with Chrome 36, Safari 7 and Firefox 27.

 ## Requirements